allandereal/strongminds-form-builder/README.md

 2. `composer update`
 3. `npm update`
 4. `cp .env.exaple .env`
-5. Create a database named strongminds
+5. Create a database named form_generator
 6. Chang the `DB_DATABASE` and `DB_PASSWORD` to match your new database credentials
 7. `php artisan migrate --seed`
 8. `php artisan serve`

 Finally, visit [http://127.0.0.1:8000](http://127.0.0.1:8000) to view the application

+### Running tests
+To be able to run tests, please run the following commands
+1. `cp .env.example .env.testing`
+2. create a database named form_generator_test
+3. Chang the `DB_DATABASE` and `DB_PASSWORD` to match your new testing database credentials
+4. `php artisan test`